 2000 Chevrolet Prizm - commons.wikimedia.org

-A larger sedan with a V-8, the Mercury Grand Marquis may be the easiest car to work on in our list.
+A larger sedan with a V-8, the Mercury Grand Marquis may be the most accessible car to work on our list.

-They are known to put on a half a million miles easily in the taxi business.
+They are known to easily put on half a million miles in the taxi business.

-The Mercury Grand Marquis came with a 4.6 L V-8 under the hood but being rear wheel drive and due to the size of the car there is still lots of room under the hood to work.
+The Mercury Grand Marquis came with a 4.6 L V-8 under the hood but is rear-wheel drive, and due to the size of the car, there is still lots of room under the hood to work.

 You don't need to make your life harder than it needs to be by picking a vehicle that is hard to work on and that drains your money and patience.